 The programme is unique in the field-based/applied nature of the degree programme.
-Students have the opportunity to be trained in the field (in research locations across the south of England as well as with the opportunity to conduct field work overseas) through dissertations and through the Water, People and Environment module (Cambodia Field Course).
-Students will be trained to work with stakeholders on complex problems to ensure that they are fully aware of the challenges of working in the sustainability field.
+You will have the opportunity to be trained in the field (in research locations across the south of England as well as with the opportunity to conduct field work overseas) through dissertations, practical sessions and through the Water, People and Environment module (Cambodia Field Course).
+You will be trained in analytical skills to understand and evaluate sustainability challenges and futures.
+You will also be trained to work with stakeholders on complex problems, and in groups, to ensure that you are fully aware of the challenges of working in the sustainability field.